 Acknowledgements

-We thank Prof. Christoph Hauert and the mathematics department of the University of British Columbia for their feedback and support, and for hosting us during the development of this work.
-We also thank an anonymous reviewer for helpful comments.
+We thank Prof. Christoph Hauert and the Mathematics Department of the University of British Columbia for their feedback and support, and for hosting us during the development of this work.
+We also thank three anonymous reviewers for helpful comments.